Germany Travel Guide

 Of course, there’s more to Munich than just drinking.

-The city’s oldest quarter, Altstadt, is full of superb architecture from the stunning Gothic stylings of Neues Rathaus at Marienplatz to the distinctive double domes of Frauenkirche.
-As a city notorious for giving birth to the Nazi movement and the former seat of Bavarian royalty, you’d better believe that there’s a whole lot of history to uncover here, too, ranging anywhere between regal palaces to a horrific concentration camp located just beyond the city limits.
+As a city notorious for giving birth to the Nazi movement and the former seat of Bavarian royalty, Munich has a whole lot of history to uncover, too, ranging from regal palaces to a somber concentration camp located just beyond the city limits.

 Ready to start planning a trip to Munich?
 Here are some resources: